firepress-org/Ghost-Theme-Curated-Collection/README.md

 - This fork is released under the **GNU** [license](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE).
 - View **MIT** license information at:<br>  https://ghost.org/license/ for the software.

-As with all Docker images, these likely also contain other software which may be under different licenses (such as Bash, etc. from the base distribution, along with any direct or indirect dependencies of the primary software being contained).

-Some additional license information which was able to be auto-detected might be found in the repo-info repository's ghost/ directory.

-As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

 ## About